MirkoGinocchi/GSAforSE/README.md

-# Codes to perform the analyses presented in the "Global Sensitivity Analysis of State Estimation for Power Distribution Systems" paper.
+# Codes to perform the analyses presented in the paper "Global Sensitivity Analysis of State Estimation for Power Distribution Systems".

 MAIN ROUTINE